Despite my reference at one point that certain authors would have done well

 I so enjoy quoting the novel that I’m not sure I care to write

-much about the rest of it.
+much about the rest of it, but I’ll try.

-The basic idea is that after the catastrophe that ends Heretics of Dune
+After the catastrophe that ends Heretics of Dune

 The novel is told almost entirely from their point of view, as I recall;